dgraph-io/workshop/1-getting-started/README.md

 ## Getting Started
 ### Step 1: Get your application graph on paper.
 Let's draw a simple graph and build it on Dgraph.
+Let's build a friendship graph with the following propertis:

+1. Every node represents a person, where each person has a name and an age.
+2. A `friend` edge from one node to another represents a friendship connection.

+Below you'll see the graph where Karthic is friends with Gary.

 ![Graph-App](./assets/graph-1.png)